Patriots Owner Reveals Incredible Thing Trump Did For Him After Wife Died | John Hawkins' Right Wing News

 “In the audience we have somebody that’s under no pressure whatsoever because he’s got a great quarterback named Tom Brady and a great coach named Belichick — Bob Kraft, your friend Tom just called, he feels good.
 He called to congratulate us, he feels good.
 Good luck.
 You’re going to do great things.”

-Donald Trump is bog on loyalty.
+Donald Trump is big on loyalty.
 That’s the way he operates.
 If you are loyal to him, he will go to bat for you.

 - Share